Elephant418/Staq/README.md

 The main feature is that you can instantiate a stack of classes through all your extensions: <code>new \Stack\Model\User</code>,<br>
 instead of instantiate a class of one extension: <code>new \My\Extension\Prefixes\Model\User</code>.

-1. **Reduce weight**: you do not have to write/read the vendor prefixes ;
+1. **Reduce weight**: you have a light syntax with more meaning ;
 2. **Reduce dependency**: you can start to use a stack even before defining it ;
-3. **Increase reusability **: you can add an external extension to complete your own stack.
+3. **Increase reusability**: you can add an external extension to complete your own stack.

 ### Router